 - Take an actual lunch break.
 Do not eat microwaved food at your work desk no matter how convenient it may be.
 If driving to a restaurant is too much of a hassle, try cooking a hearty meal and eat it in your kitchen or dining room.

 - If you haven’t already, change into your semi-casual wear.
 Even if it is midday, take a relaxing bath in the tub.
 This way, taking a bath will feel more like a break than a chore.
+However, try not to slip in a bath or shower, and invest in some proper handles for the shower.
 Also, it will force you to get out of your jammies.

 - Have a pseudo-commute.
 If you ‘walked’ to work this morning, you should also ‘walk’ back home.

 - Check in with your partner, kids, or friends.
 Your family is waiting for you.
 So, make sure you set aside time after work for bonding with them.

 - Schedule an after-work activity that will force you to get away from your desk.
 For instance, set up a dinner date or go to evening classes for a hobby you’ve always wanted to take on.

 Once the working day has ended, wrap things up.
 Go offline and put away the tools you use for your work.
 Just because you do your job in the same place where you live, it doesn’t necessarily mean that your work and personal life should blend in an unhealthy way.

 As always, the best way to schedule your day at work is by clearly defining when it starts and ends.
 Remote employees discipline themselves to ‘switch off’ and set personal limits.